 During my first night home two or three days following surgery, I had a horrible time trying to sleep.
 Although I was still taking antibiotics and pain medicine, my anal area burned when I laid on the bed.
-In addition, I was having difficulty with the basic body functions of passing gas, bowel movements, and urination.
+Also, I was having difficulty with the basic body functions of passing gas, bowel movements, and urination.
 At times, it was hard to distinguish among the three.
 The problem with urination was probably related to my enlarged prostate gland.
-Bowel movements were very painful and I remember soaking my anal area in Sitz baths after defecation and whenever I had a lot of burning pain.
+Bowel movements were excruciating, and I remember soaking my anal area in Sitz baths after defecation, and whenever I had a lot of burning pain.

 During the second month following surgery, I still had pain during bowel movements and I noticed bleeding every day.
 After the doctor examined me, Doctor Thawatchai noted that healing was still going on, but that the bleeding would gradually decrease.

 Finally, in the third month after surgery, I started to see real improvement.
 My bleeding after bowel movements had stopped and I was experiencing less and less daily pain.